 Consider taking advantage of this by doing a sunrise hike at the Diamond Head crater.
 We did this on a different day than our drive around Oahu and used Uber.

-It was a 30-minute hike to the top of the crater, and the views were gorgeous.
+It was a 30-minute hike to the top of the crater; our reward was breathtaking views.
 Allow 15-20 minutes to get back down.
 Check the official website for travel advisories and hours.

 I recommend leaving Pearl Harbor for another day, as you must reserve a time slot for the USS Arizona.
-And visiting the USS Missouri battleship alone can take an additional hour or two.
+Visiting the USS Missouri battleship alone can take an additional hour or two.